zakirullin/cognitive-load/README.md

 > all observable behaviors of your system
 > will be depended on by somebody.

 We did a storage migration, and that took us about 10 months.
 The old system was single-threaded, so the exposed events were sequential.
 All our systems depended on that observed behaviour.
 This behavior was not part of the API contract, it was not reflected in the code.
 A new distributed storage didn't have that guarantee - the events came out-of-order.
-We spent only a few hours coding a new storage adapter.
+We spent only a few hours coding a new storage adapter, thanks to an abstraction.
 We spent the next 10 months on dealing with out-of-order events and other challenges.
-It's now funny to say that layering helps us replace components quickly.
+It's now funny to say that layering helps us replace components.

 **So, why pay the price of high cognitive load for such a layered architecture, if it doesn't pay off in the future?** Plus, in most cases, that future of replacing some core component never happens.